StefH/SimMetrics.Net/README.md

 # SimMetrics.Net
-SimMetrics is a Similarity Metric Library, e.g. from edit distance's (Levenshtein, Gotoh, Jaro etc) to other metrics, (e.g Soundex, Chapman).
+SimMetrics is a Similarity Metric Library, e.g. from edit distance's (Levenstein, etc) to other metrics (Chapman, etc).

 |   | Status |
 | - | ------ |